A Dog of many Roles

 Hello!
 My name is 'Jock'.
 I was born in a litter of just two.
 A lot of people came to admire my sister and me, but I seemed to be the favourite.
-So, imagine my dismay when a nice family came and chose my sister to take home!
-However I now had my mother all to myself.
-Not that that did me much good as she would not play with me the way my sister did and had very little milk left.
-But Mum did teach me how to dig holes, and how to make a great fuss of Muriel, my breeder, who brought me my food!
-Several other dogs lived in the kennels but I was always pleased to have Muriel to myself.
+Imagine my dismay when a nice family came and chose my sister to take home!
+Now I had my mother all to myself.
+She taught me how to dig holes, and how to make a great fuss of Muriel who brought me my food!
+Several other dogs lived with us but I was always pleased when Muriel came to see me.

 Me at 8 weeks

-But then Muriel put this lead around my neck!
-That meant I had to go where she went!
+But then Muriel put this thing around my neck!
 I just sat there.
 I wanted to go the opposite way.
 But Muriel was insistent.
 I tried everything I knew.
 I rolled over, screamed, and even tried bringing up my breakfast.
 But the next day out came Muriel again with the lead.
 I eventually decided when that lead was around my neck, reluctantly, and against my better judgement, I had to follow Muriel.

 Me as Aust Ch Yiri Nougat Lad

 One day Muriel put me on the back seat of her car.
 I sat and looked out the window.
 How wonderful!
 I could see the world!
 When the car stopped we were at a new place where there were lots of interesting smells.
 There were also lots of dogs in all shapes and sizes!
-I growled at the big ones (though some of them actually frightened me), but ignored the little ones.
-Muriel told me I was at a Dog Show and led me around an area where everybody had just one dog.
-We all paraded around together.
-I felt so proud to be the centre of attention with Muriel following me at the end of the lead.
+I growled at the big ones - although some of them had big ugly faces that scared me.
+But I could not be bothered with the little ones.
+Muriel took me to an area where we paraded around together with other dogs that looked something like me.
+I felt so proud to be the centre of attention with Muriel following me at the other end of the lead.

-Then I was placed on a table where a man called Mr. Judge talked to me and patted me and to my surprise, he felt my unmentionables!
-But I still liked him.
-So when we all paraded around again, I fluttered my eyes at him.
+Then Muriel placed me on a table where a man called Mr. Judge talked to me and patted me.
+Then and to my surprise, he felt my unmentionables!
+But we soon all paraded around again, I fluttered my eyes at him.
 Then Mr. Judge gave Muriel a ribbon.
 She praised and praised me.
 I was so pleased.
-We went to lots of these Dog Shows by car, sometimes even staying away from home for some days.
+We went to lots of these places by car, sometimes even staying away from home for some days.
 I loved these outings as it meant I had Muriel all to myself.
 I am told that is how I became Australian Champion Yiri Nougat Lad.
 But I prefer to be just called 'Jock'!

 Me with Robyn Burley

-But what that did mean was I had lots of lady Cairns come to visit me.
+Then I had several lots of lady Cairns come to visit me.
 That was great fun because, although some of them snapped at me, Muriel always held them so I could do what I needed to do.
 I have several Australian Champion children and grandchildren, they tell me.

-But when Muriel got another Cairn who I think was my son, she left me home and took this other Cairn to the Dog Shows instead!
-I was jealous and hated him.
-So I tried to fight him at every opportunity.
-So I was put in a back kennel.
+But then another Cairn took my place.
+I was left home and the other dog was taken in the car.
+I was so jealous that I hated him and tried to fight him.
+Muriel put me in a back kennel.
 The only way I could attract Muriel's attention was to squeak my rubber toy.
 I did this constantly, especially if Muriel fed the other dogs before me!

-One day, Jane came to see us all.
+One day, a lady Jane came to see us all.
 She took great interest in me.
 So, I squeaked my toy and fluttered my eyes like I did at the Dog Show until Jane said 'that one would be perfect'.
-She was obviously impressed by my extreme intelligence!
+She was obviously impressed by my good looks!

 Jane took me in her car to a huge ice rink where there were lots of people, but no other dogs.
 The Iceland Figure Skating Club were putting on a Pantomime based on the film the 'Wizard of Oz' and wanted a Cairn to play the part of 'Toto'.
-By this time I was 5 years old, my coat had darkened, and I looked like the Cairn who played 'Toto' in the film.
-Also, my mature coat would show up against the white ice.
+By this time I was 5 years old, my coat and, as my coat had darkened, it contrasted well with the ice.
+Also, I looked like the 'Toto' in the film.

 Then I had to sit in the centre of the ice rink while everybody skated around me to the music.
 The audience was amazed I sat there for so long.
-But what they did not know was that there was a hot water bottle concealed in my basket.
-Although I had never learned 'Obedience', I knew where it was warm!
-So from my warm vantage point, I watched everything that was going on.
+But what the audience did not know was that there was a hot water bottle concealed in my basket.
+Also Jane had taught me to 'stay'.
+I did not mind because I knew that I could see everything that was going from my warm vantage point.

-We did eleven performances of the 'Wizard of Oz' and never made a mistake.
-Everyone was very pleased with me.
-At the end of each performance I got far more applause than any of the other performers!
+We did eleven performances of the 'Wizard of Oz'.
+I never made a mistake.
+Everyone was very pleased with me that at the end of each performance I got far more applause than any of the other performers, much to Robyn's disgust!
 After each Show, I went to the party where they fed me with lots of goodies like sausage rolls.
-Although I hated the bath before every performance, I loved all the attention afterwards!
+How I loved all the attention, especially at the Grand Finale!

 Me and Gwen

-After the 'Wizard of Oz' ended, I went back to my life with Muriel and all her other dogs.
-But a few months later, Jane came to see me again.
-I greeted her hoping we might go back to the Ice Pantomime.
-But Jane took me to her mother Gwen, placed me on her lap and said, 'Happy Mother's Day'.
+A sort time after the 'Wizard of Oz' ended, Jane took me to meet her mother Gwen and placed me on her lap saying, 'Happy Mother's Day'.
 Gwen cried and said I was ugly.
 She had had Pekingese before me, but her hands were now not strong enough to manage that coat.
-Although I may not be as glamorous as a Pekingese, I knew I was far more intelligent.
+Although I may not be as glamorous as a Pekingese, I knew I was far more intelligent!
 So, I snuggled up to her and put my paw on her hand every time she stopped stroking me.
 I soon won her over.
-For seven years, I was her constant companion.

 Me as sketched by Gwen